 In accordance with HUD regulations, the Housing Authority of the County of Butte has adopted these smoke-free policies as of June 15, 2017.
 The policies are effective April 1, 2018.
+The PHA's smoke-free policy is applicable to all residents, household members, employees, guests, and service persons.

 Due to the increased risk of fire, increased maintenance costs, and the known health effects of secondhand smoke, smoking is prohibited in all living units and interior areas, including but not limited to hallways, rental and administrative offices, community centers, day care centers, laundry centers, and similar structures.
 Smoking is also prohibited in outdoor areas within 25 feet from public housing and administrative office buildings.